upyesp/BS7204/slides/Slides.md

 ></script>
 ---

-## Scope of the Learning Café

-- **Systems Evaluated:**
-  - Network infrastructure (wired & wireless)
-  - Virtual Learning Environment (VLE)
-  - Email services and academic databases
-  - Online ordering system
-  - Workstations and printers

-- **Testing Constraints:**
-  - Legal compliance (e.g., Computer Misuse Act 1990, GDPR).
-  - Ethical guidelines (e.g., OWASP, BCS).

----

-## Vulnerabilities Identified

-- **Network Infrastructure:**
-  - Weak segmentation.
-  - Risks from public Wi-Fi.

-- **Authentication & Access Control:**
-  - Susceptibility to phishing.
-  - Insecure BYOD connections.

-- **Web-Based Applications:**
-  - SQL Injection & Cross-Site Scripting (XSS).

-- **Emerging Threats:**
-  - AI-driven attacks.
-  - Ransomware targeting educational institutions.

----

-## Practical Evidence: Network Discovery

-- **Tools Used:**
-  - `nmap` for network mapping.
-  - OpenVAS for vulnerability scanning.

-- **Findings:**
-  - Discovered devices: Metasploitable2, Metasploitable3, Debian server.
-  - Total vulnerabilities:
-    - High severity: 30.
-    - Medium severity: 49.

----

-## Practical Evidence: Exploits

-- **Metasploitable2:**
-  - FTP (ProFTPD): Remote Code Execution (CVE-2015-3306).
-  - Telnet: Default credentials used to gain access.
-  - Samba share: Uploaded malicious web shell.

-- **Metasploitable3:**
-  - Apache (mod_cgi): Exploited Shellshock vulnerability (CVE-2014-6271).
-  - CUPS: Remote Code Execution.
-  - Privilege escalation to root.

----

 ## Testing Methodology: NIST SP 800-115

-1. **Planning:**
+### 1. Planning

-   - Define objectives, scope, and rules of engagement.
+Define objectives, scope, and rules of engagement.

-2. **Discovery:**
+### 2. Discovery

-   - Active and passive reconnaissance.
+Active and passive reconnaissance.

-3. **Attack:**
+### 3. Attack

-   - Exploiting vulnerabilities to validate findings.
+Exploiting vulnerabilities to validate findings.

-4. **Reporting:**
+### 3. Reporting

-   - Categorising vulnerabilities and proposing mitigations.
+Categorising vulnerabilities and proposing mitigations.

 ---

 ## Key Findings

-- **Critical Vulnerabilities:**
+### Critical Vulnerabilities

-  - FTP and Telnet on Metasploitable2.
+- FTP and Telnet on Metasploitable2
-  - Apache and CUPS on Metasploitable3.
+- Apache and CUPS on Metasploitable3

-- **Moderate Vulnerabilities:**
+### Moderate Vulnerabilities

-  - Samba shares enabling lateral movement.
+- Samba shares
-  - MySQL misconfigurations.
+- MySQL misconfigurations

-- **Impact:**
+### Impact

-  - Unauthorised access to sensitive systems.
+- Unauthorised access to sensitive systems and data
-  - Potential for university-wide compromise.
+- Potential for university-wide compromise

 ---

 ## Secure Design Recommendations

 ### Network Security

-- Implement segmentation between public and private networks.
+1. Implement segmentation between public and private networks.
-- Enforce WPA3 encryption for Wi-Fi.
+1. Remove public access to Wi-fi, or create is as a stand-alone network routing to an new, independent  ISP.

 ### Authentication

-- Use multi-factor authentication (MFA).
+1. Extend use of multi-factor authentication (MFA).
-- Enforce password complexity and regular updates.
+1. Enforce password complexity and regular updates.

 ### Application Security

-- Regular patching of software and systems.
+1. Regular patching of software and systems.
-- Conduct code reviews and dynamic testing.
+1. Conduct code reviews and dynamic testing.

 ---

 ## Secure Infrastructure

-1. **Firewalls:**
-   - Deploy stateful firewalls to limit unauthorised traffic.
-2. **Endpoint Security:**
-   - Install antivirus and endpoint detection tools.
-3. **Monitoring & Alerts:**
-   - Use SIEM systems for real-time threat detection.
-4. **Training:**
-   - Conduct regular user awareness programmes.

----

-## Visual Evidence

-### Screenshots:
+### heading

-- **Network Mapping:**
-  - `nmap` output showcasing device discovery.
-- **Vulnerability Scan:**
-  - OpenVAS results highlighting critical vulnerabilities.
-- **Exploitation Results:**
-  - Screenshots of successful exploits.
+1. kjhkjhkj
+1. jhgsdfgjhgasd
+1. jhgsdfgsdg

 ---